auerlab/fasda/README.md

 ## Status

-We're still in the fairly early stages of development.
-We are able to normalize counts using Mean Ratios Normalization (MRN) and compute fold-change and Mann-Whitney P-values for an arbitrary number of conditions.
+FASDA is ready for alpha-testing.
+It currently computes exact P-values for less than 5 replicates, near-exact P-values for 5 to 7 replicates (the combinations of counts pairs are randomly down-sampled to control run time, but resulting P-values are generally accurate to 2 decimal places).
+For 8 or more replicates, the Mann-Whitney U-test is used to estimate P-values.

+Counts are normalized using Mean Ratios Normalization (MRN).

-Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.
-A tool to compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file is in the works so that RNA-Seq data from other aligners can eventually be used.
+Currently the kallisto abundance.tsv file format is used as input for computing fold-change and P-values.  "fasda abundance" can compute abundances from SAM/BAM/CRAM files and produce a kallisto style abundance file, so that RNA-Seq data from other aligners can be used.

 We also plan to eventually support ChIP and ATAC peak data.

 The sample output below is from 14 biological replicates of yeast RNA-Seq